juxhouse/bela-resources/CodeSynchronization.md

 #### -parent-element-path (Optional)

-This optional argument will import your projects' elements as the contents of some parent element.
-If your project is the implementation of a microservice for example, you can import it inside that microservice, like this:
+This optional argument will export your projects' elements as the contents of some parent element.
+If your project is the implementation of a microservice for example, you can export it like this:
 ```
   -parent-element-path service/my-service
 ```